suncoast-devs/handbook/curriculum/front-end/vue/lecture-notes.md

----
-title: Expanding Front End Frameworks - Vue
+# Expanding Front End Frameworks - Vue
-draft: true
----

 NOTE: This was a short week the first time around

 Tuesday:
 Intro to Vue